Armatiek/mim-serialization-api-4-java/README.md

 # mim-serialization-api-4-java
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-The MIM serialization API for Java is a library for JVM based languages (Java, Kotlin, Scala, Groovy, Clojure etc.) for reading and writing MIM (Metamodel voor Informatiemodellering) XML serializations following MIM version 1.1.0, 1.1.1 and 1.2.
+The "MIM serialization API for Java" is a library for JVM based languages (Java, Kotlin, Scala, Groovy, Clojure etc.) for reading and writing MIM (Metamodel voor Informatiemodellering) XML serializations following MIM version 1.1.0, 1.1.1 and 1.2.
 The library makes use of the [JAXB](https://en.wikipedia.org/wiki/Jakarta_XML_Binding) framework to map Java classes to XML and vice versa based on the MIM XML Schemas.
 A number of the generated classes is extended to provide important extra functionality.

 ## Table of Contents